Mu2 Cancri

 At the estimated age of 5.6 billion years, Mu2 Cancri is an evolving G-type subgiant star with a stellar classification of G2 IV.
 It has 1.2 times the mass of the Sun and 1.8 times the Sun's radius.
 Mu2 Cancri has relatively high metallicity—what astronomers term the abundance of elements other than hydrogen and helium—having a 29% higher abundance compared to the Sun.
-It is radiating 3.78 times the Sun's luminosity at an effective temperature of 5809 K. The star is spinning at a leisurely projected rotational velocity of 3.7 km/s.
+It is radiating 3.65 times the Sun's luminosity at an effective temperature of 5809 K. The star is spinning with a leisurely projected rotational velocity of 3.7 km/s.